-In this scenario,computer for business, banking, home, and travel.
+In this scenario, a computer is used for business, banking, home, and travel.
 Different VMs are provided for each use case, with potentially distinct software installed in each one.
 VMs which will be used for secure transactions or to handle sensitive data will have an associated vTPM, forming simple Virtual Platforms; others may have no vTPM.

 Figure 2: A system with several simple Virtual Platforms, some with vTPMs

-, VM delivered enterprise; a vTPM is also provided, as part of the enterprise-approved virtual platform.
+For business use,, VMs are delivered by the enterprise; a vTPM is also provided, as part of the enterprise-approved virtual platform.
 The enterprise VM uses TNC to set up a VPN connection between the business and the VM.
 This uses attestation both from the pTPM and the vTPM to set up the connection, thus allowing the enterprise to determine that the system is in a secure state before allowing access to the intranet.
 Business secrets stored on the computer are secured by sealing encryption keys to the vTPM.

-a different VM is ,his VM can be used for games, email, and other potentially unsecure activities.
+For personal use, or to access untrusted sites needed for work, a different VM is used., This VM can be used for games, email, web browsing, and other potentially unsecure activities, but will not be able to successfully attest itself to the enterprise to access business data.

 For financial transactions or banking, there is a special, locked down VM, possibly provided by the financial institution, with its own vTPM.
 This VM is used to view or change financial information, perform e-banking, transfer funds, etc. The associated vTPM provides attestation both to the bank and to the user that the VM is in use and approved.

-disposable VM uses attestation from its associated vTPM to provide the user’s smartphone with proof that the system is.
+An alternate scenario using the same architecture is a shared computer used by a number of parties, such as in a hotel, college campus, or airport kiosk.
+A disposable VM uses attestation from its associated vTPM to provide the user’s smartphone with proof that the system is in a safe state to use.
+For ease of verification, these VMs are restored from a fresh image on each use, providing a standard set of user-verifiable measurements in the VM’s vTPM.

 System with Complex Virtual Platforms

 In this scenario, which is most likely to occur in high-security situations such as multi-level workstations or Bring Your Own Device scenarios where entirely different environments controlled by different entities are desired, a system contains not only multiple user (also known as guest) VMs as described above, but utility VMs which provide specialized functionality to those guests.
 For example, a utility VM might provide a virtual device, or act as a specialized monitoring agent which assesses the health of the guest VM using VM introspection.
-These utility VMs should be grouped with their associated guest M and isolated from each other, for maximal security and separation.
-Virtual Platform its closest equivalent is a hardware platform which contains both high-level functionality such as an OS and low-level support infrastructure such as the TPM and other devices.
-A Virtual Platform may consist of a single VM, or.
+These utility VMs should be grouped with their associated guest VM and isolated from each other, for maximal security and separation.

+This is an example of a complex Virtual Platform; its closest equivalent is a hardware platform which contains both high-level functionality such as an OS and low-level support infrastructure such as the TPM and other devices.
+A Virtual Platform may consist of a single VM, or many.
+Virtual Platforms may also include components which are not VMs, such as processes running in shared service VMs.

-In this scenario, a vTPM is one within a Virtual Platform.
+In this scenario, a vTPM is one component within a Virtual Platform.
 Usually there will only be one vTPM per Virtual Platform, but we allow for the possibility of multiple vTPMs.
 The vTPM may be accessible by multiple VMs within the Virtual Platform; for example, a specialized measurement VM might place its measurement results into a vTPM PCR which the guest VM can then quote in response to external attestation requests.